 A Leonard Sillman discovery who began her career as one of his New Faces of 1962, Gomez soon made her prime time acting debut on DOBIE GILLIS (of all things) in the 1962 episode The Ugliest American.

-Uncredited apperances in MARRIAGE ON THE ROCKS and DO NOT DISTURB followed, but her film career really took off four years later with her Golden Globe nominated splash in THE PROFESSIONALS (1966).
+Uncredited appearances in MARRIAGE ON THE ROCKS and DO NOT DISTURB followed, but her film career really took off four years later with her Golden Globe nominated splash in THE PROFESSIONALS (1966).

-Ms. Gomez next became familiar to U.S. television viewers through her popular recurring role as Perlita in NBC's THE HIGH CHAPPARAL (1967-1971), but also guest starred memorably on HONDO, I SPY and THE WILD WILD WEST among others.
+Ms. Gomez became familiar to U.S. television viewers through her popular recurring role as Perlita in NBC's THE HIGH CHAPARRAL (1967-1971), but also guest starred memorably on HONDO, I SPY and THE WILD WILD WEST among others.

 Then she vanished after a too-brief five year heyday, with another good big-screen role in Ivan Tors' THE DARING GAME (1968) and then BARQUERO, her last screen credit to date.
-1968's THE DARING GAME was the only other film role of substance I found.

 |On TV's HONDO (1967)